virteal/l8/README.md

     .return( [val] )    -- like "return" in normal flow, skip all queued steps .raise( error )     -- raise an error in task, skip all queued steps .throw( error )     -- alias for raise()

-    -- task completion monitoring
+    -- task completion monitoring, for task users .then( ... )        -- Promise/A protocol, tasks are promises
-    .then( ... )        -- Promise/A protocol, tasks are promises
+    .node( callback )   -- Node.js style callback

-    .progress( block )  -- block to run when a subtask is done or step walked .success( block )   -- block to run when task is done without error .failure( block )   -- block to run when task is done but with error .catch( block )     -- alias for failure()
+    -- task completion handling, for task implementers .progress( block )  -- block to run when a subtask is done or step walked .success( block )   -- block to run when task is done without error .failure( block )   -- block to run when task is done but with error .catch( block )     -- alias for failure()
     .final( block )     -- block to run when task is all done .finally( block )   -- alias for final()

-    -- task's state related
+    -- task state related
-    .state              -- return state of task, I->[R|P]*->S/F .pause              -- block task at step, waiting until task is resumed .paused             -- return true if task was paused .resume             -- resume execution of task paused at some step .yield( value )     -- like "pause" but provides a result and returns one .run( value )       -- like "resume" but provides a result and returns one .running            -- true if task not done nor paused .cancel             -- cancel task & its sub tasks, brutal .canceled           -- true if task failed because it was canceled
+    .state              -- return state of task, I->[R|P]*->S/F .pause              -- block task at step, waiting until task is resumed .paused             -- return true if task was paused .resume             -- resume execution of task paused at some step .yield( value )     -- like "pause" but provides a result and returns one .again( value )     -- like "resume" but provides a result and returns one .running            -- true if task not done nor paused .cancel             -- cancel task & its sub tasks, brutal .canceled           -- true if task failed because it was canceled